- Read our review guidelines

 Once your paddle is secure and you’re positioned at the side of your yak, facing your seat, grab hold of the rim of the cockpit closest to you and kick your feet up to the surface of the water.

-Lift yourself up and across the kayak so that you’re lying over the kayak with your abdomen over the cockpit or seat.
+Lift yourself up and across the kayak so that you’re lying over the kayak with your abdomen or belly button over the cockpit or seat.

 Step 4: Reposition Yourself

-Now that you’re lying over your vessel, put one hand on one side of the cockpit and the other on the opposite side and pull your legs in as you swivel yourself back into your seat.
+Now that you’re lying over your vessel, put one hand on one edge of the cockpit and the other on the other side and pull your legs in as you swivel yourself back into your seat.

 From here you can readjust yourself in your seat and swing your legs back into paddling position.